The Culture of Coffee in The Office

 In 1989, sociologist Ray Oldenburg coined the term “third place” in his groundbreaking book, “The Great Good Place,” which explored the idea of a public, social place outside of home (first place) and work (second place).
 His concept of third places looks at how public places like coffee shops, bars, hair salons and bookstores are at the heart of communities.

-Companies have begun discovering the value of making the third places inside the office – cafés and casual spaces where employees can enjoy coffee, tea or even beer while they connect with colleagues in an informal, relaxed environment.
-These areas inside the workplace serve to foster collaboration and creativity.
+Companies have begun discovering the value of creating third places inside the office – cafés and casual spaces where employees can enjoy coffee, tea or even beer while they connect with colleagues in an informal, relaxed environment.
+These break zones inside the workplace serve to foster collaboration and creativity.

 Looking for ideas on how you can refresh your break room or company’s coffee program?
 Talk to the team at The Coffee Xperts today and don’t forget to ask us about our special office coffee blend.